owntone/owntone-server/docs/library.md

 playlists from OwnTone's database and initiate a fresh bulk scan.
 Pairing and speaker information will be kept.
 Only use this for troubleshooting, it is not necessary during normal operation.

+If some music files are missing from the library after scanning, check the filenames.
+OwnTone will ignore non-media files (for example, \*.pdf), but will also ignore any files that start with:

+  * `.`
+  * `_`

+You can look for filenames like this with the following command line:

+    cd /full/path/of/music
+    find . -name \.\*
+    find . -name \_\*

+If any files are found and they are real music files, they will need to be renamed before scanning again.

+If some files are including or being scanned that should not be in the library, edit "/etc/owntone.conf" and look for the `filepath_ignore` and `filetypes_ignore` config options.